Learn why democratic leadership is the most desirable leadership style

 How to answer “what is your leadership style?”

 If an interviewer is asking this question, they want to know how you lead and how comfortable you are doing it.
-They may even list specific requirements in the job description referencing what kind of leader they are looking for.
-And they will evaluate your candidacy against this list.
-To answer the question effectively, you need to prepare.
+They may even list specific requirements in the job description referencing what kind of leader they're looking for.

 In the interview, tell a story using the STAR approach, drawing on your knowledge of leadership theory and highlighting evidence of what kind of leader you are.

 If you're looking for a leadership position, highlighting your leadership abilities on your CV is essential.
-Want to make sure you've showcased your expertise in the best light?
-Submit your CV for a free review.
+Make sure you've showcased your expertise in the best light by submitting your CV for a free expert review.